 where $\xi$ is the dimensionless coupling coefficient between the scalar field $\varphi$ and gravity $R$.
-This introduces a modification into the gravitational sector (while keeping the matter sector of minimally coupled quintessence the same)\footnote{Other kinds of non-minimal couplings such as a direct coupling between the scalar field and dark matter are also possible \cite{Gomez-Valent:2020mqn, Goh:2022gxo, Amendola:1999er}, but here we will restrict our focus only to non-minimal couplings with respect to gravity.}, which changes the corresponding scalar field equation of motion as well as the standard Friedmann equation from GR:
+This introduces a modification into the gravitational sector (while keeping the matter sector of minimally coupled quintessence the same)\footnote{Other kinds of non-minimal couplings such as a direct coupling between the scalar field and dark matter are also possible (e.g.~\cite{Gomez-Valent:2020mqn, Goh:2022gxo, Amendola:1999er, Giare:2024smz, Chakraborty:2025syu,Khoury:2025txd}). }, which changes the corresponding scalar field equation of motion as well as the standard Friedmann equation from GR:

 This leads to a different expression for the equation of state given by the following: